 So you’re ready to create or expand your business team.
 How do you make sure your ads attract the right people to create your dream team and move your business to the next level?
 These 17 steps for writing killer team recruitment ads will help you reach – and engage – the very people you want to recruit.

 As you consider the initial copy you will be writing, there are three main things to keep in mind before your get to the actual writing steps.
 First, ask yourself how to target your ad to the people you are trying to reach.
 Where do they get their information?
 What are their interests?
 What are their ages?
-These questions will save you time, effort and money by weeding out inefficient ad delivery platforms and getting right to the people you want to have applying for your team.
+These questions will save you time, effort, and money by weeding out inefficient ad delivery platforms and getting right to the people you want to have to apply for your team.

 Secondly, think about what will make them respond.
 What motivates the types of people you want to recruit?
 Is it a flexible work schedule or bonuses tied to performance?
 Is it a cool company culture or the opportunity to be challenged and creative in the work?
-This is the perfect place to begin connecting with with the types of people who will fit with your business and be happy working with you.
+This is the perfect place to begin connecting with the types of people who will fit with your business and be happy working with you.

 Last, but not least, think about the best way to communicate this information to them through your ad copy.
 Are your target recruits more likely to respond to serious ads or tongue-in-cheek humor?
 Presentation means a lot, especially in terms of what catches someone’s eye, especially with all the competition out there for the best talent.